Powerbox Editors in Odoo 18

 title: _t("Document"),

-description: _t("Insert an editable document block"),
+description: _t("Insert a document template"),

 icon: "fa-file-text-o",